 As the popularity of Egyptian cotton grew, retailers begun to combine Egyptian cotton with regular cotton.
-As advertising bodies allow, as long as 50% of the cotton is Egyptian, retailers can call it Egyptian.
-(A quick note to say that we would never do this, even if it is "allowed".
-It doesn't sit right with us.)
+As advertising bodies allow, as long as 50% of the cotton is Egyptian, retailers can call it Egyptian. (for the record, we don't use this practice and never will.)

 It’s also important to note that not all Egyptian cotton is long staple.
-Egypt grows "regular" cotton, and they also grow the best cotton in the world - Giza 45 and Giza 87.
-Additionally, other regions such as America are well suited to growing long and extra long staple cotton.
-Simply, to be good, it doesn't have to be Egyptian, but the best is Egyptian.
-A bit like wines - some countries produce exceptional wines and also poor quality wines.
+Egypt grows "regular" cotton as well as the best cotton in the world - Giza 45 and Giza 87.
+Additionally, other regions, such as America, are well suited to growing long and extra long staple cotton.
+Simply, to be good, it doesn't have to be Egyptian, but the very, very best is Egyptian.

-Rather than provenance, the most important factor to consider is how long the cotton fibres are.
+Rather than provenance for cotton sourcing, the most important factor to consider is how long the cotton fibres are.

 Our bed linen is made from long staple or extra long staple cotton.
-As with flawless diamonds, extra long staple cotton commands exceptionally high prices due to the small supply.
+As with flawless diamonds, extra long staple cotton commands disproportionately high prices due to the finite supply and high demand.

 Why is long staple cotton so important?